leoDevZh/SpeechToTextMvp/README.md

 Using Audio Codec Opus gives the advantages of high quality audio data with compression.
 Therefore data latency is minimal and the transcription model can rely on high quality audio data.

 ### Real Time Translation
-Audio recording is being done in the frontend and audio to text transcription in the backend which then needs to be displayed in the frontend again.
+Audio recording is being done in the frontend, audio to text transcription in the backend that has to be displayed in the frontend again.
 To achieve Real Time Translation a continuous data flow between frontend and backend needs to be achieved.

 #### Communication